vyacheslavov/Grafana-Docker-with-offline-plugins/README.md

   grafana/grafana:master
 ```

-This code is available as a bash script in this repo:
+This command is available as a bash script in this repo:

 ```
 bash start_container.sh